Film sets can be dangerous places and even prestigious Oscar-winning pictures have had their fair share of accidents and injuries.

 “[William Friedkin’s] a brilliant director,” Burstyn told HuffPost, “and I don’t want to knock him, however, I did injure my lower back and had to work with it ever since.
 But it’s okay.”

 Natalie Portman displaced her rib on Black Swan

-Portman’s training regime for Darren Aronofsky’s psychological ballet thriller was so extreme, the already-slender star shed 20lbs in weight.
+Natalie Portman’s training regime for Darren Aronofsky’s psychological ballet thriller was extreme: the already-slender star shed 20lbs in weight.
 The punishing dance routines would leave her and co-star Mila Kunis in agony, but it was a displaced rib, which saw one rib painfully slip under the other, that would be her most painful.